godotengine/godot/README.md

 To get in touch with the developers, the best way is to join the [#godotengine IRC channel](https://webchat.freenode.net/?channels=godotengine) on Freenode.

+To get started contributing to the project, see the [contributing guide](CONTRIBUTING.md).

 ### Documentation and demos